How Useful was this Review ?

 There is nothing novel about the story (you must have seen umpteen number of good brother-bad brother kind of films by now) but the novelty lies in the way the story is told.Thats why cinema is such a great medium where you can tell one single story in countless different ways..the number of ways only limited by your imagination..

-Ganga(Dilip Kumar) is a poor illiterate villager who works hard to educate his younger brother Jamuna(Nasir Khan-incidentally he is Dilip Kumars real life of our reviewers recommend us brother) .He sends his brother to the city for higher education.However Ganga gets wrongly implicated in a case by the landlord and is send to jail for 6 months.He returns and circumstances force him to join a gang of dacoits.
+Ganga(Dilip Kumar) is a poor illiterate villager who works hard to educate his younger brother Jamuna(Nasir Khan-incidentally he is Dilip Kumar's real life brother).He sends his brother to the city for higher education.However Ganga gets wrongly implicated in a case by the landlord and is send to jail for 6 months.He returns and circumstances force him to join a gang of dacoits.

 Jamuna by then has joined the police force and as it happens-in-films only gets posted to the same area where his brother is now a dreaded dacoit..
 Brothers on opposite side of the law always brings out delicious confrontations(remember Deewar!!!).This film too has similar moments but they are much muted and restrained as the focus and sympathy of the film firmly remains on Ganga.
 The film has a tragic end with Ganga being shot dead by his dear brother Jamuna.